bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 ## The Benchmark

-We setup a test blockchain where we created 200,000 accounts and then made 2 transfers and 1 asset issuance to each account.
+We setup a test block chain where we created 200,000 accounts and then made 2 transfers and 1 asset issuance to each account.
 This is involved a total of 1 million operations.
-After creating the blockchain we timed how long it took to "reindex" or "replay" without signature verification.
+After creating the block chain we timed how long it took to "reindex" or "replay" without signature verification.
 On a two year old 3.4 Ghz Intel i5 CPU this could be performed at over 180,000 operations per second.
 On newer hardware single threaded performance is 25% faster.